EllingtonKirby/ArchApp/README.md

 was resolving as the same for every bitmap, so I needed to count resource usages, similar to the `GroupedLinkedMap` in the Mindorks implementation.
 In the [second implementation](https://github.com/EllingtonKirby/ArchApp/commit/5e04cc5d6ece996f1e8f5562bf9f786a6b593e7a) I tried counting resources and reusing bitmaps whenever a resource was no longer in the list.
-Though this may have been more efficient memory wise (there would only be bitmaps equal to the number of unique images) it was less efficient network wise, and displayed much worse (more on display issues before).
+Though this may have been more efficient memory wise (there would only be bitmaps equal to the number of unique images currently displayed) it was less efficient network wise, and displayed much worse (recycling of bitmaps was occurring much more often as the cache was being skipped, and one could clearly see the transition of transparent bitmap to the image).
 I decided to do what google suggested, and recycle bitmaps on cache eviction.

-### Takeaways
+### Image Loading Takeaways
-* I had originally wanted to a fade animation when bitmaps were placed in ImageViews.
-This wound up being a much larger undertaking and after already spending a lot of time working on the bitmap pool, I decided to leave it.
-The positive side is that Coroutines run so efficiently that on standard network conditions the images load very quickly.
 * Because each bitmap was exactly the same size, I didn't gain much experience resizing bitmaps to reuse larger ones for smaller images
 * I built this app on an existing framework I had previously developed.
 Implementing a new feature reinforced my confidence and appreciation for the new Jetpack tools.
 I was able to spend 90% of my development time focused on the interesting problem of image loading
 * After completing this project I have an immense respect for the developers of Glide and other image loading libraries.
 They solve a difficult problem in an extremely exhaustive yet elegant way, and surface an extremely digestible API.

+### For the future
+* A fade animation when bitmaps were placed in ImageViews.
+* An Api for placing error images and placeholder images

 ## Core